openshift/ci-tools/cmd/qci-appci/README.md

 ```

 Then, `podman` did a basic auth as it was instructed.
 The bearer token is returned from the server in the body.
 The second attempt to access `/v2` was done with the bearer token and this time, it passed as expected.
-The bearer token is used for authorization to access any other endpoint to quay.io.
+The bearer token is used for authorization to access any other endpoint to `quay.io`.

-# How `app.ci` works
+# How `qci-appci` works
 The proxy manipulates the above process:
 `app.ci` maintains a valid token to QCI with the provided robot's username and password.

 If a request comes to `/v2/auth` for authentication: a generated token will be returned if the one of the following condition is satisfied:
 - It has the robot's username and password,
-- It the password is a valid token for `app.ci` and for human users, it has the authorization to `get` the `imagestreams/layers` in `ocp`, i.e., the token can be used to pull the images in `ocp`.
+- The password is a valid token for `app.ci` and if the username represents a human user, it has the authorization to `get` the `imagestreams/layers` in `ocp`, i.e., the token can be used to pull the images in `ocp`.

 Otherwise, the request will be denied with `401`.